HelmholtzAI-Consultants-Munich/PySDDR/README.md

 ### Preprocessing

 PySDDR has been built to accept tabular and imaging data, both singly and combined.
-The individual features of these data can be of three types: linear, structured and unstructured.
-The user needs to define which features belong to each of these three types and this is done through the parameters' formulas.
-The first part of preprocessing is then to split the input data into these three types depending on the given formulas.
-Additionally, the structured part is fitted to one or many basis functions giving smooth partial effects.
-Currently for the basis functions, b-splines are used per default, where Cyclic Cubic splines are also available.
+The individual features of these data can be of two types: structured and unstructured.
+The user needs to define which features belong to each of these types and this is done through the parameters' formulas.
+The first part of preprocessing is then to split the input data into structured and unstructured depending on the given formulas.
+The structured part can have linear and non-linear (smoothing splines) terms, while the unstructured part can consist of one or more neural networks.
+[The non-linear strcuctured terms smoothing terms]
+Currently b-splines are used per default, whereas Cyclic Cubic splines are also available.

 ### SddrFormulaNet

 As mentioned, each SddrFormulaNet predicts a parameter of the assumed distribution.
-Depending on the formula the user has given for this parameter the SddrFormulaNet is built.
-The inputs to the network are the linear part of the data, the processed structured data and the unstructured data. _when does orthog of linear and structured happen-mention!_ The processed structured data has already been fitted with splines _word this better_, the number of which is defined by the user in the equation.
-The outputs of the smoothing _terms_ are concatenated and given to a fully connected _(linear)_ layer, which we name Structured Head.
+Depending on the given formula the SddrFormulaNet is built.
+The inputs to the network are the processed structured data and the unstructured data.
+The processed structured data (linear and non-linear terms) is concatenated and given to a fully connected layer, which we name Structured Head.
 The unstructured data is given into one or multiple neural networks.
-Both the number and arcitecture of these are pre-defined by the user and are built within the SddrFormulaNet in a parallel fashion.
+Both the number and architecture of these are pre-defined by the user and are built within the SddrFormulaNet in a parallel fashion.
 Their outputs are concatenated and together with the processed structured data are given to the orthogonalization layer.
-The orthogonalized, concatenated output of the neural networks is fed into a fully connected _(linear)_ layer, which we name Deep Head.
+Next, the orthogonalized, concatenated output of the neural networks is fed into a fully connected layer, which we name Deep Head.
 The sum of this output and the output of the Structured Head forms the parameter prediction of the SddrFormulaNet.
 An example of the architecture can be seen below.

 ![image](https://github.com/davidruegamer/PySDDR/blob/dev/images/sddr_param_net.jpg)